-This question happened to come once again, in our “professional transformation” class just before our graduation.
-The main objective of the class was to transform the college going kids into people with composed and professional behaviour.
-They taught us about several etiquette and also prepared us mentally for the upcoming interviews.
-The trainers were charismatic.
-In that very short span they shared a lot of things with us.
-They gave us an idea about how to frame our answers.
-They told us that we should not tell our hobby as listening to music or netflix-and-chill, rather it should be something related to the job-profile.
-Then it would be more impressive.
-I never understood what’s wrong if I simply want to escape from the monotony of life in my free time!
+The question came up again in our “professional transformation” class just before graduation.
+The aim of the class was to transform college students into composed and professional individuals.
+They taught us etiquette and prepared us for interviews.
+The trainers were charismatic; they shared a lot with us in a short span of time.
+They gave us an idea of how to frame our answers, saying we shouldn’t mention hobbies like listening to music or Netflix-and-chill—it should be something related to the job profile instead, which is more impressive.
+I never understood why it’s wrong if I want to escape monotony in my free time!

-Travelling through the timeline I could identify the evolution of my hobbies or rather I should say, “free time activities”.
+Traveling through the timeline, I identified the evolution of my hobbies, or rather, “free time activities.”

-Painting, listening to stories (not at bed times), writing random sh^ts, paper cutting(collecting photos of festivals)!
+Before Middle School (5th Standard and earlier): Painting, listening to stories (not at bed times), writing random shits, paper cutting(collecting photos of festivals)!

-Fortunately and unfortunately I spent most of time in Internet.
-Be it watching 4 seasons of a series back-to-back or reading articles or watching documentary or scrolling the newsfeed thousand times, I barely did anything outside this virtuality.
+College/University: Unfortunately, I spent most of my time online.
+Whether it was watching four seasons of a series back-to-back, reading articles, watching documentaries, or scrolling through the newsfeed – I rarely did anything outside this virtual world.

-Free time is still a luxury.
-Adulthood responsibilities take most of time and efforts.
-Still I try my best to accomodate all things I love in whatever little free time I have.
-I like to review foods and restaurants, sing and write whatever I feel.
-I am not doing great in any of them but this is what interest me now.
+Present time: Free time is a luxury.
+Adult responsibilities take up most of my time and energy, but I still make an effort to include the things I love in whatever little free time I have.
+I like to review food and restaurants, sing, and write about how I feel.
+None of these are perfect, but they’re what interest me now.